CyberUAV/matrixhawk_wiki/ardupilot/source/index.rst

     <p style="text-align:left; color:black;">

-    ArduPilot enables the creation and use of trusted, autonomous, unmanned vehicle systems for the peaceful benefit of all.
+     MATRIXHAWK enables the creation and use of trusted, autonomous, unmanned vehicle systems for the peaceful benefit of all.
 ArduPilot provides a comprehensive suite of tools suitable for almost any vehicle and application.
 As an open source project,